okno/torrocks/README.md

     # sudo netstat -putan | grep tor

-You should see an outout like this :
+You should see an output like this :

     tcp        0      0 127.0.0.1:9050          0.0.0.0:*               LISTEN      13302/tor